Return to Blog Homepage

 • Acquire well-written letters of recommendation.
 This process is nerve-wracking, as you can’t read over your recommendation letters before you send them off — your fate doesn’t seem in your own hands.
 However, follow our tips to get better letters of recommendation to increase your chances of someone else putting your best foot forward.

 • Send a riveting personal statement.
 Many law school hopefuls skimp on the personal statement, sticking to cliched stories and refusing to make their voice unique.
-Read how to write your best possible personal statement to stand out in a crowded field.
+Read how to write your best possible personal statement to stand out in a crowded field or check out a sample personal statement.

 Performing your best on the LSAT isn’t a sprint, it’s a marathon.
-Subscribe to our blogs for important LSAT updates using the form at the top of the page, and browse our free resources to begin raising your LSAT score and making your low GPA less of an issue for your law school admissions process.
+Get started for free to begin raising your LSAT score and making your low GPA less of an issue for your law school admissions process.